kanidm/kanidm/book/src/accounts_and_groups.md

 `admin` is the default service account which has privileges to configure and administer kanidm as a whole.
 This account can manage access controls, schema, integrations and more.
 However the `admin` can not manage persons by default to separate the privileges.
-As this is a service account is is intended for limited use.
+As this is a service account it is intended for limited use.

 `idm_admin` is the default service account which has privileges to create persons and to manage